 As long as you had the cash, you could own the bikes that were winning on TV on Sunday arvo… What a time that must have been for the lucky few – particularly if you had the big bucks to buy a Honda VFR750R RC30…

 Wayne Gardner was the reigning World 500 Grand Prix Champion and Honda were dominating the WEC scene with the RVF750.
 But that was not enough.
 Sochiro Honda wanted to continue riding that winning wave.
-He wanted to prove to the world that Honda could build the best superbike in the world.
+He wanted to prove to the World that Honda could build the best superbike in the World.
 And you could buy one and ride it to the shops on Sunday.

-With a price tag more than double that of most road going sports 750s of the time, the RC30 was a serious motorcycle.
+With a price tag more than double that of most road going sports 750s of the time, the Honda RC30 was a serious motorcycle.
 OK, it was not the most powerful at a mere 112hp.
 And for what are essentially two V-twins, torque was not that impressive either at 51ft-lbs.
 But at only 180kg dry, nothing could get close to an RC30 on the scales – or in the corners.

 And it wasn’t about power.
 HRC engineers, with absolutely no limits from the bean counters hindering design parameters, set out to build a bike with not only the most tractable and controllable power deliver on the planet – but with an exotic hand made chassis to match.

 To be eligible for WSBK competition, a minimum number of machines had to be sold to road going customers, and that’s what they did.
 But this was far from a daily ride.
-The 748cc 16-valve gear-driven DOHC 90º V4 liquid-cooled four-stroke 360º big bang engine was made up of inspiring componentry.
+The 748cc 16-valve gear-driven DOHC 90º V4 liquid-cooled four-stroke 360º big bang engine was made up of inspiring components.

-Titanium conrods that were eight times more expensive than traditional ‘rods, forged alloy pistons with short skirts, a single compression and single oil control ring and ultra tight tolerances, cylinders cast into the top horizontally split crankcases, steel valves with special Stellite coating, a slipper clutch limiting back-torque and magnesium engine covers.
+Titanium conrods that were eight-times more expensive than traditional ‘rods, forged alloy pistons with short skirts, a single compression and single oil control ring and ultra tight tolerances, cylinders cast into the top horizontally split crankcases, steel valves with special Stellite coating, a slipper clutch limiting back-torque and magnesium engine covers.
 Trick stuff that is only recently being mass-produced on sportsbikes…

 That glorious V4 is lubricated by an intricate trochoid pump system that feeds the gearbox and clutch, plus the main oil gallery via the oil filter and oil cooler.

 One component that seemed to skip the no expense spared claims is the exhaust system.
 In order to meet stringent emission and noise regulations, the heavy and tortuously routed system knocks a fair bit of top end off the bike.
-But if you had a stock bike, you’d never de-value it with an aftermarket system unless you got your hands on a genuine HRC titanium system – but that’s a dream!
+But if you had a stock bike, you’d never de-value it with an aftermarket system unless you got your hands on a genuine HRC Titanium system – but that’s a dream!

 The WEC and F1 derived handmade aluminium frame and RVF750 inspired Elf designed single-sided swingarm were incredibly compact and lightweight.
 Even by today’s standards, the RC30 is tiny.
 Smaller than most 250s and certainly a lot more compact than a modern 750.